-At Barayamal, we believe that First Nations Entrepreneurship can change the world for the better.
+We believe that First Nations Entrepreneurship can change the world for the better.

-Barayamal is a First Nations‑owned and led – Australian non‑profit that backs Indigenous entrepreneurship through education, mentoring, networks and advocacy.
+Barayamal is a First Nations-owned and led Australian non-profit focused on the belief that First Nations Entrepreneurship can change the world for the better.
+We back Indigenous entrepreneurship through education, mentoring, networks and advocacy.

 We build culturally strong and commercially sound pathways, and we work with community, industry, government and universities to create real impact.